databrary/databrary.org/README.md

-I know, there are credentials in this repo.
+I know there are credentials in this repo.
 They will all be hidden as soon as this has a public port.

-Frontend -> Hasura -> Node -> Postgres

-Frontend -> Node -> Postgres

-Frontend -> Node              Hasura -> Postgres
-                 \ alter cmd /
+# Install Steps

+1. cd server && yarn && cd ..
+1. cd client && yarn && cd ..
+1. docker-compose up
+1. cd hasura && hasura migrate apply --endpoint  http://localhost:8002  --admin-secret mysecret && cd ..